How Much Can the IRS Garnish From My Paycheck?

 Wage garnishment includes hourly wages, commissions, and bonuses.
 Once your employer pays you the exempt amount, the IRS can garnish everything else.

 The IRS can take 100% of your earnings over the exempt amount.
 This includes holiday bonuses and commissions.
 To explain, imagine that your employer pays you the exempt amount and sends the rest to the IRS.
 That same pay period, your employer issues a bonus, but because you’ve already received the exempt amount, they send 100% of the bonus to the IRS.
 If you’re retired and receive Social Security, the IRS may be able to garnish those payments as well.
-In some cases, the agency can also garnish Social Security survivor’s or disability payments as well.
+In some cases, the agency can also garnish Social Security survivors’ (only payments made to surviving spouses, not children) or disability payments as well.

 Can the IRS Garnish Your Wages for Other Debts?